CLI reference¶

 greatminds migrate-task¶

-Legacy format (current): a markdown file with multiple YAML blocks separated
+Input format: a markdown file with multiple YAML blocks separated

 by ---, optionally interleaved with free prose.